Kim Fu: Writing

-Her first novel For Today I Am a Boy won the Edmund White Award for Debut Fiction and was a finalist for the PEN/Hemingway Award.
+Her first novel For Today I Am a Boy was released in 2014.
+The book follows a Chinese Canadian transgender girl's realization of her identity through her adolescence adulthood.
+It went on to win the Edmund White Award for Debut Fiction and was a finalist for the PEN/Hemingway Award.
 It was also a New York Times Book Review Editors' Choice and long-listed for CBC's Canada Reads.
-Fu's debut poetry collection How Festive the Ambulance received a starred review from Publishers Weekly, and includes a 2017 National Magazine Awards Silver Medal winner and a Best Canadian Poetry 2016 selection.
+Writing for the Harvard Review, A. Naomi Jackson said that it was "refreshing to read a novel that illustrates the harrowing choices transgender people face alongside hope."